Shopify/themekit/nanoc/content/docs/index.md

 1. `password`: Your Shopify Private App password.
 This is needed to make authenticated calls against the Shopify API.
 Create a Private Application and use the value from the **Password** field, obtained at `https://<your subdomain>.myshopify.com/admin/apps/private/<id>`
 2. `domain`: Your `<your subdomain>.myshopify.com` domain without any protocol or other information.
+3. `theme_id`: The id of the theme you want Theme Kit to work with.

 Additional arguments you can provide: